de

 Aim

-The project investigates the process of occupational choice in the transition from school and its consequences for take-up and progress of post-school education.
+The project "Compromise formation and its consequences: Path Dependencies between Occupational Choices, Educational Decicions and Educational Transitions" investigates the process of occupational choice in the transition from school and its consequences for take-up and progress of post-school education.

 So far, there are many studies on single aspects of school-to-work transitions, such as occupational choices, educational decisions, entries into post-school education, and training dropouts, but they are widely isolated in terms of their conceptual, theoretical, and empirical approaches.
 What has hardly been applied – also due to a lack of appropriate longitudinal data – is a dynamic perspective, which takes into account the fact that occupational choices, decisions taken during transitions, and their revision are consecutive steps in the transition process.